aiplanethub/5-week_Data_Science_Bootcamp/week-0/148-Day 1: Data Structures – Lists and Tuples.md

 ### count()

-The .count() Python list method searches a list for whatever search term it receives as an argument, then returns the number of matching entries found.
+The .count() Python list method searches a list for whatever search term it receives as an argument, then returns the number of matching entries.